Zeppelin L 30: Bombing raids on England from Ahlhorn

 "L 30" was one of 16 airships taking part in the massive airship raid on England 2–3 September 1916, under von Buttlar-Brandenfels and von Schiller.
 "L 30" survived the raid, while Zeppelin "SL 11" got shot down.

-During the bombing raid on 23–24 September 1916, 8 older Zeppelins were to bomb the Midlands, and 4 newer Zeppelin R-class airships (L 30, L 31, L 32, and L 33) to bomb London.
+During the bombing raid on 23-24 September 1916, 8 older Zeppelins were to bomb the Midlands, and 4 newer Zeppelin R-class airships (L 30, L 31, L 32, and L 33) to bomb London.
 Buttlar-Brandenfels experienced navigational problems however, and failed to cross the coast of England before ditching his cargo of bombs and returning to Germany.
 L 33 made an emergency landing in England.

 On 1 October 1916, von Buttlar-Brandenfels claimed to have dropped bombs over Britain, but the British denied having seen the airship.
 "L 31", however, was shot down.

-Operation Albion: Bombing raids on Livonia and Ösel
+Operation Albion: Bombing-raids on Livonia and Ösel

-From 2 May 1917, "L 30" was stationed in Seerappen, 15 km west of Königsberg, wherefrom it took part in Operation Albion on the Baltic Front with reconnaissance flights and at least 4 bombing raids, culminating in the Battle of Moon Sound on 17 October, leading to the German conquering of the Estonian islands of Ösel, Dagö and Muhu (then part of the Russian Empire).
+From 2 May 1917, "L 30" was stationed in Seerappen, 15km west of Königsberg, wherefrom it took part in Operation Albion on the Baltic Front with reconnaissance flights and at least 4 bombing raids, culminating in the Battle of Moon Sound on 17 October, leading to the German conquering of the Estonian islands of Ösel, Dagö and Muhu (then part of the Russian Empire).
 The German airships were in the operation led by korvettenkäpitan Hans Wendt.
 In the four known bombing raids, Zeppelin L 37 also took part, which was from 20 September also stationed one month in Seerappen.
 Three of the raids targeted areas of Livonia, and the fourth targeted the island of Ösel.